 - The virus has an incubation period — a time when people who have contracted the virus do not yet display symptoms — of about two weeks.

-- Symptoms of COVID-19 include cough, fever, shortness of breath, unexplained loss of the sense of smell or taste, sore throat, diarrhea, muscle aches, or headache.
+- Symptoms of COVID-19 include cough, fever, shortness of breath, unexplained loss of the sense of smell or taste, sore throat, diarrhoea, muscle aches or headache.

-To slow the spread of the virus, governments around the world implemented emergency measures, many of which directly impacted athletes: closing parks, gyms, and pools, introducing social distancing guidelines, and prohibiting group activities.
+To slow the spread of the virus, governments around the world implemented emergency measures, many of which directly affected athletes: closing parks, gyms and swimming pools, introducing social distancing guidelines, and prohibiting group activities.

 Athletes turn to running

-With gyms closed and exercise classes canceled, people have turned — or returned — to the simple act of putting one foot in front of the other.
-But even solo outdoor runs can’t guarantee safety from the coronavirus.
+With gyms closed and exercise classes cancelled, people have turned — or returned — to the simple act of putting one foot in front of the other.
+But even solo outdoor runs can’t guarantee safety from the coronavirus (COVID-19).